What entitlements are available and which ones might I be able to use?

 If you are applying for childcare for an older child, who is not the subject of the parental leave, you can apply as normal.

 You can also apply for the child that is the subject of the parental leave, though when you return to work will affect when you can take up the childcare.
-If you plan to return to work from parental leave or start a new job by the end of September 2024, you can apply for a free childcare code from 12 May at the same time as everyone else.
+The dates below apply:

 Date of starting or returning work | When you can apply from | When you can access your entitlements from |